jmigueprieto/baton/README.md

 # Baton

-> _This is still a Work In Progress so even though an initial grammar has been defined, the translator is not functional yet but early feedback will be much appreciated._
+> _This is a Work In Progress!!!
+Even though an initial grammar has been defined, the translator is not fully functional yet but early feedback will be much appreciated._

 Baton is a language designed to simplify the process of creating and maintaining workflows for developers using Netflix Conductor.

 Where does the name come from? a baton is a light, thin stick used by a conductor to direct an orchestra.

 ## Hello World!

 This Baton Workflow

 ```
 // Task declarations provide type safety
 task GreetingTask {